 - Wipe down the wood with the mixture and use an abrasive sponge.
 Consider using goggles and rubber gloves to keep your skin safe from the chemical.

+- Rinse the teak wood with water and allow it to dry.
 Although sanding teak wood before the painting process is not a requirement, it will help provide additional protection from peeling.
 Therefore, get 220-grit sandpaper and scuff.
 Also, ensure that you fill holes and gauges with an epoxy wood filler.
 Holes may compromise your painting results.
 Thus, you want to cover them before you paint the wood.

 Also, use the mixture within five minutes of mixing the elements to ensure it remains pliable—finally, sand flat with 120-grit sandpaper.

 Use a Stain-Blocking Primer.

 There are high-solid primers that can do the job, but you can consider a safer lacquer or shellac-based solution.

 Use a natural bristle paintbrush to apply the primer.

 NB: You can choose to wait for a week before painting the wood.

-Apply at Least Two Paint Coats.
+Apply at least two Paint Coats